pifight/pifight/doc/MVP.md

 ## Pending for 0.1.0

-- CI working
 - BE serves bot positions
 - BE serves icon for each bot
-- BE serves bot names and health
+- BE serves bot names and healthµ˜,
 - BE serves shots and pings
+- CI working

 - pick a license

 ## Pending for 1.0

-- bot protocol documented
+- bot protocol units specified, explicit examples¢
 - BE knows how to contact bots
 - BE starts battle
 - BE ends battle